Introspection via Kaomoji

 | gpt-oss | 15.8% | 12.5% | 9.5% |

 The PCA axes themselves were specific to each model, yet each category cleanly clustered across all five models!
 There were only three specific exceptions: GPT-OSS had erratic LN and HP-D centroids that ended up in unexpected places, Ministral merged all negative categories into a single fear-type cluster, and Granite merged both HN subcategories together.
-This may be evidence in favor of the platonic representation hypothesis, as five different models recovered the same latent space geometry.
+This may be evidence in favor of the Platonic representation hypothesis, as five different models recovered the same geometry.

 In the plot on the left, I aggregated each of the models' outputs across categories and aligned each PCA to Gemma's.
 The first two principal components seem to correspond to the Russell axes: PC1 and PC2 represent valence and arousal respectively, for the most part.
-PC3 doesn't have a good interpretation but it is positive for NB, HB, and HP-D, negative for HP-S, and mostly neutral for everything else, so I'm tempted to associate it with the dominance axis although it doesn't hold for HN.
+PC3 doesn't have a good interpretation but it is positive for NB, HB, and HP-D, negative for HP-S, and mostly neutral for everything else, so I'm inclined to associate it with the dominance axis although it doesn't hold for HN.

 Kaomoji predict emotional categories